5 Tips for the Best Sales Team Structure

 Have sales declined overall?
 If good managers aren’t pulling typical numbers from their teams, their span of control may be out of control.
 While increasing the number of sales reps per manager might sometimes seem like a good idea, it rarely makes financial sense.

-To end, if you want your sales teams to be as efficient and effective as a Marine platoon, pay close attention to their size and structure.
-Use your sales data to determine the optimal number of reps your managers can handle before distraction sets in.
-The best measure of whether your org chart is working is profitability.
+Finally, if you want your sales teams to be efficient and effective, pay close attention to their size and structure.
+Use your sales data to determine the optimal capacity number of reps your managers can handle before distraction sets in.
+The best measure of whether your sales organizational structure is working is profitability.
 Again, it’s the data that will reveal how the numbers of layers in your organization are impacting profits.
 Use that knowledge to adjust.